B0ond/B0ond/README.md

 - 👀 I’m interested in testing
 - 🌱 I’m currently learning on Vadim Ksendzov course
 - 💞️ I'm looking for a job in passing
-- 📫 How to reach me telegram: @B0ond
+- 📫 How to reach me in telegram: @B0ond
 -  [LinkedIn](https://www.linkedin.com/in/amiram-yalaltdinov-7375a8236/)

 ----